 Fellowships and Assistantships

-Many teaching assistantships (with stipends of $17,100 for nine months) are available to qualified graduate students.
+Teaching Assistantships (with stipends of $17,160 for nine months) are available to qualified graduate students.
 Summer employment is usually available.
 The duties of assistants include supervising laboratory classes in elementary physics or astronomy, assisting in the supervision of advanced laboratories, teaching recitation sections, and grading papers.
-Graduate School fellowships are available for well-qualified applicants to the department’s graduate program.
-Teaching assistants can usually be supported in the summer by teaching or research.
+Graduate School fellowships are available for well-qualified applicants to the department's graduate program.
+Graduate students can usually be supported in the summer by teaching or research.

 Research assistantships are also offered, especially to those who have completed a year or two of graduate work.
-The stipend is $22,800 for the calendar year.
+The stipend is at least $22,881 for the calendar year.

 Application forms for admission, including graduate appointments, should be completed online at gradschool.unc.edu/admissions.